Chris-Harn/Conway/README.md

 # Conway
-Implementation of Conway's Game of Life with SDL and OpenGL.
+Implementation of Conway's Game of Life with SDL.